skoolkid/pyskool/man/pyskool.py.rst

 -s, --scale `SCALE`
   Scale graphics by this factor (1=original Speccy size).

+--search-dirs
+  Show the locations that Pyskool searches for data files and exit.

 FILES
 =====
 When Pyskool starts in %{game} mode, it looks for the following things: